martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 An alternative name can be provided by a server that is identified by an IP address or host names that are not domain names.
 However, HTTPS queries cannot be made for servers that are not identified by a domain name.
-This makes reuse ({{reuse}}) impossible for such names.
+This makes it impossible to use such identifiers.
 A client MAY disable alternative services for servers that are not identified by a domain name.